top of page

 Secretary: Sara Tekula

-Since 2004, Sara has has served as a strategic business consultant, cause marketer and publicist for nearly 50 different local businesses, start-ups and nonprofits in Hawai‘i.
-She has produced and directed dozens of events, including The Noble Chef for the University of Hawai‘i Foundation and TEDxMaui, which she co-founded and directed.
-Since 2011, Sara has taught undergraduate business, management, and marketing courses at University of Hawaii Maui College, as part of the business department faculty.
-Sara has a degree in psychology from the University of Southern California, studies the connections between people, nature, and creativity, and is deeply passionate about caring for and restoring native habitats in Hawai‘i and abroad.
-She is co-founder of Plant a Wish, a Maui-based native tree planting organization that has taken part in native habitat restoration in all 50 States, and she works full-time as Director of Programs & Communications for Maui nonprofit The Merwin Conservancy, an organization co-founded by U.S. Poet Laureate and environmentalist W.S.
+Since 2004, Sara has served Maui’s communities as a strategic business consultant, non-profit leader, and media producer for dozens of local businesses.
+She has planned successful community events, including The Noble Chef for the University of Hawai‘i Foundation and TEDxMaui, which she co-founded and directed.
+A member of the University of Hawai‘i business department faculty, Sara has taught undergraduate courses since 2011.
+Deeply passionate about protecting and restoring native habitats in Hawai‘i and abroad, she is co-founder of Plant a Wish, a native tree planting initiative that has planted trees in all 50 States and hundreds on Maui.
+For 12 years, she worked with Maui nonprofit The Merwin Conservancy, an organization co-founded by U.S. Poet Laureate and environmentalist W.S.
 Merwin and his wife Paula Merwin.
+She is currently involved in response and recovery efforts, including land restoration, following the August 2023 wildfires.

 BradEichhorst.jpg